dralgroup/mlatom/README.md

 The GICnet model is a realization of the concept of 4D-spacetime atomistic artificial intelligence models for molecules.
 The concept and models are described in

 * Fuchun Ge, Lina Zhang, Yi-Fan Hou, Yuxinxin Chen, Arif Ullah, Pavlo O. Dral*.
-[Four-dimensional spacetime atomistic artificial intelligence models](https://doi.org/10.1021/acs.jpclett.3c01592). *J. Phys.
+[Four-dimensional-spacetime atomistic artificial intelligence models](https://doi.org/10.1021/acs.jpclett.3c01592). *J. Phys.
 Chem.
 Lett.* **2023**, *in press*.
 DOI: 10.1021/acs.jpclett.3c01592.
 See also [preprint on ChemRxiv](https://doi.org/10.26434/chemrxiv-2022-qf75v).

 The model is implemented by Fuchun Ge of [Pavlo O. Dral's group](http://dr-dral.com) in the development version of [MLatom](https://github.com/dralgroup/mlatom).
 This 4D-spacetime GICnet model implementation was used for obtaining the results reported in the above manuscript.
 The code snapshot of this implementation is available here.